RTEMS/rtems-docs/user/start/preparation.rst

 The *host computer* is a computer you use to develop applications.
 It runs all your tools, editors, documentation viewers, etc.  You need a native C, C++, and Python development environment.
+The following procedure assumes you have installed and configured your host operating system.
+It also assumes you have installed any dependent packages needed when building the tools and the kernel.
 Please make sure you can build native C/C++ applications on your host computer.
 You must be able to build native Python C modules as some RTEMS tools contain these modules.
 Usually, you have to install a Python development package for this.
 The Python scripts of the RTEMS